 - Guest Lounge

-Daffonchio’s 12 living spaces set on stilts mark a radical departure from the thatch-and-plank of traditional safari-lodge design.
+Daffonchio’s 12 Luxury Spaces set on stilts mark a radical departure from the thatch-and-plank of traditional safari-lodge design.
 The wraparound panels and retractable blinds of each suite can be slid back, leaving you cantilevered high above the hillside on an open-sided platform.
 With breathtaking 180-degree views stretching to Mozambique, there can be few more inspirational ways of experiencing the bush.

 You have a full 55 sqm of space, with twin beds that are joined to create massive mosquito-netted kings, daybeds, open bathrooms with free-standing concrete half-egg bathtubs, and steel wardrobes which can slide to create a visual screen between sleeping areas and bathrooms.
 There’s a distinct feel of New York loft-goes-Bush.

 Be aware when booking that ‘living spaces’ begin at number 1 (Bush Views, good for birding) and run away from the lodge.
-Those numbered 7-12 have the best views but if you book Honeymoon Space 12 you’ll have a 400m-hike along the raised teak walkway.
+Those numbered 7-11 (River Views) have the best views but if you book Honeymoon Space 12 (even better views) you’ll have a 400m-hike along the raised teak walkway.
 And be sure to keep your ‘space’ open to the night, to wake at dawn to see the sun rising over the valley.
 It will be the experience of a lifetime.
 Note there are fans and an eco-friendly cooling system in the rooms but no air-con so it can feel hot in mid-summer.

 - Mosquito net